DaryaShyroka/russian-to-english-stt/final_report.md

 ![WER decrease graph](https://github.ubc.ca/sshank00/COLX_585_Project/edit/darya/step_wer.png "WER decrease per 100 utterances")

 We see a drop starting from about 800, when the WER first dips below 100%.
-Then, we observe a sharp decline until around 1100, where it continues to decreases, but at a much slower rate.
-After 2000, the rate of decrease is very small.
+Then, we observe a sharp decline until around 1100, where it continues to decrease, but at a much slower rate.
+After 2000, the rate of decrease is very small, but WER does continue to decrease.
+We think that if we were able to train it on more data, we could get the WER down to less than 40%, but it is impossible to tell for sure.

+However, despite the WER being pretty high, we believe the model does pretty well at guessing the sounds, based on our manual inspection of the outputs.
+Russian is a very phonetic language, so words are generally spelled the way they sound.
+Since our model does not have a language model, it does not know what combinations of letters form a valid word.
+Thus, it is just guessing the letters based on the sounds it hears, and the spaces based on the silence in between.
+If it messes up some of the spelling, or where it places the spaces, the WER will go down.
+However, this does not mean that the model isn't doing well, as a simple repositioning of the space, or the fixing of a typo, would fix the issue.

+Next, we passed the results from our final experiment (trained on XXX sentences with a WER of XXX) into the next step of our pipeline, which is the translation step.
+We divided this into two experiments: using a spell checker first, and not using a spell checker at all.
+The results were as follows:

 ### *Future Work:*